 Holly had finished crying when they found her.
 The cashier called in the name on the debit card after Holly ran away, and safety robots tracked her down in a department store, where she hid in a rack of soft, blue sweatshirts.
 Her father pulled her out, then bought her ice cream.
 He didn’t ask her why she was so upset.

 A landscape of feathered greens and smudged browns lay before her like a painting, and it beguiled Holly even as she huddled under a towering pine tree, shelter from the cold rain, and hugged her legs close to preserve what warmth she could.
 She’d turned her music off and listened only to the rhythmic impact of the heavy raindrops all around.
-Uncontrolled, unshaped, conforming to no meter or timescale, no convention or purpose, but still beautiful, in its own way.
-Her breath was coming out in puffs of white steam, and she remembered the time she was entering middle school and her mother had taken those two weeks off from work.
+Uncontrolled, unshaped, conforming to no meter or time signature, no convention or purpose, but still beautiful, in its own way.
+Her breath was coming out in puffs of white steam, and she found herself remembering the time her mother had taken those two weeks off work as Holly was entering middle school.

 At the end of that first week, with Holly only rolling out of bed in time to get dressed for school and grab a handful of something cold from her plate while running out the door, her mother had entered the room and sat next to her on the bed.
 It was Sunday morning, and Holly had been awake for hours.